-Only operators producing significant tonnage were contacted (9in total).
-Due to lack of responses, the figure for 2015 has been estimated based upon knowledge of the sites' past output levels and remaining areas to be worked.
+Due to lack of responses in previous years, the figure for 2016 has been estimated based upon knowledge of the sites' past output levels and remaining areas to be worked.

 M2: Production of secondary/recycled aggregates.

 This data is not collected.